k2view-academy/K2View-Academy/articles/03_logical_units/03_LU_schema_window.md

 <p><strong><a href="/articles/12_LU_navigation/01_Navigating_an_LU_schema.md#how-do-i-use-the-diagram-outline">Diagram Outline Tab</a></strong></p>
 </td>
 <td style="width: 414px;">
-<p>Displays an overview of the LU structure and enables a search of a subset of tables included in the schema.</p>
+<p>Displays an overview of the LU structure, and enables searching a subset of tables that is included in the schema.</p>
 </td>
 </tr>
 </tbody>